trinodb/trino/presto-docs/src/main/sphinx/admin/web-interface.rst

 Web UI
 ======

-Presto provides a web-based user interface (UI) for monitoring a Presto cluster and managing queries.
+Trino provides a web-based user interface (UI) for monitoring a Trino cluster and managing queries.
 The Web UI is accessible on the coordinator via HTTP/HTTPS, using the corresponding port number specified in the coordinator :ref:`config_properties`.
 It can be configured with :doc:`/admin/properties-web-interface`.